 |Material||Cast iron, stainless steel, bronze, aluminum|

-Being able to easily install a new feature in your home on your own can be a freeing feeling.
-This pump is incredibly easy to install, and it shouldn’t take long either — even for people with minimal experience.
+Being able to install a new feature in your home with your own hands can feel liberating.
+This Watts circulation pump is very easy to install and it shouldn’t take long, even for people with minimal experience.

-What makes it so easy to install is that it doesn’t require any extra piping.
-All you have to do is fit it to the top of your water heater.
-A drawback, though, is that it won’t work with a tankless water heater.
+This easy installation is possible because it doesn’t require any extra piping.
+All you need to do is fit it to the top of your water heater.
+One negative is that it won’t work with a tankless water heater.

 - Two adapters with rubber washers.